 The key components to creating buyer personas are:

-Demographic Information — What are the average age, gender, and location of your buyer?
+Demographic Information — What is the average age, gender, and location of your buyer?

-Motivations/Pain Points — What challenges do they face in their day-to-day activities?
+Motivations/ Pain Points — What challenges do they face in their day-to-day activities?
 What pain points are we aiming to resolve?
-What are they looking to gain from a product or service like ours?
+What are they looking to gain from a product/service like ours?

 Goals — What are their short term and long term professional goals?
 How are they measured at work?
 How do your products or services help them reach their goals?

 Frustrations — What are some common roadblocks they face in their day-to-day activities?
 What causes them to lose sleep?
-What obstacles are driving them to be aware of the problem that our product or service will solve?
+What obstacles are driving them to be aware of the problem or product/service will solve?

 Personality — What kind of personality will this person most likely have?
 Are they in HR and care deeply about the wellbeing of the employees?
 Are they CEOs that are busy and like to keep things direct and short?